 Buy bitcoins person-to-person

 Localbitcoins.com is the largest platform for person-to-person bitcoin exchange in the world.
 You can think of it like eBay but only for buying and selling bitcoins.
-Localbitcoins has users in 246 countries and over 3500 bitcoins are exchanged for local currencies through this plattform each day (calculated by adding up the volume for each currency from bitcoin charts).
+Localbitcoins has users in 248 countries and several thousand bitcoins are exchanged for local currencies through this plattform each week.
 It is easy to register an account on the site and create an advertisement for buying or selling bitcoins or click on other users buy or sell ads to initiate a trade.
-An ad can be for either any online payment method the seller of bitcoins want to accept, or it can be an ad for a local cash trade where you meet each other in person to settle the transaction.
+An ad can be for any online payment method the seller of bitcoins want to accept.
 When you initiate a trade, the amount of bitcoins for the trade is withdrawn from the sellers localbitcoins wallet and held in escrow by localbitcoins.
 When the seller confirms receiving the payment from the buyer, the bitcoins held in escrow is released to the buyers localbitcoins wallet.
 How much other users on the site trust you for doing a trade depends on how old your account is, your trade history, your feedback from users you have done trades with, and how much identity information you have registered in your profile.

-The Mycelium bitcoin wallet for Android phones has a built in feature called Local Trader.
-It is a decentralized in-person exchange service, where people who want to buy or sell bitcoins in-person can arrange trades with other people using the app who want to sell or buy bitcoins.
+The Mycelium bitcoin wallet for Android phones have a built in feature called Mycelium Local Trader.
+It is a decentralized in-person exchange service, where people who want to buy or sell bitcoins in-person can arrange trades with other people using the app.
 The app handles the trade between buyers and sellers, and calculate reputation ratings based on the trades.
-Here you find instructions for using this Local Trader feature.
+Here you find instructions for using the Mycelium Marketplace.

 Buy bitcoins in a Bitcoin ATM

 A bitcoin ATM (Automatic Teller Machine), often called BTM (bitcoin ATM) is a machine for exchanging cash to bitcoins (one-way) and some BTMs also exchange bitcoin to cash (two-way).
-There are only a little over 450 BTMs installed throughout the world so far by about twenty different manufacturers.
-The five largest BTM manufacturers in terms of number of installed machines is Lamassu, Genesis Coin, BitAccess, Skyhook, and General Bytes.
+There are over 12000 BTMs installed in 70 countries throughout the world so far by over forty different manufacturers.
 If you are lucky to have a BTM in your city it is probably the easiest ways to get some bitcoins.
-The average fee for using a BTM is about 6%.
-The excellent webbpage Coin ATM Radar keeps track of the BTM development in the world with great maps, statistics/charts and information about all BTM manufacturers.
+The webbpage Coin ATM Radar keeps track of the BTM development in the world with great maps, statistics/charts and information about all BTM manufacturers.

 Buy bitcoins in local meetups

 In many larger cities in the world you can find local communities of bitcoin and cryptocurrency enthusiasts.
-Going to one of their regular meetups is a great way to meet new friends that can sell you or help you to buy your first bitcoins and answer your questions.
-Some large cities also have regular events called “Satoshi Square”, where people gather to trade Bitcoin with each other.
+Going to one of their regular meetups is a great way to meet new friends that can answer your questions and perhaps help you to acquire your first bitcoins.
+Some large cities also have regular events called “Satoshi Square”, where people gather to trade bitcoins with each other.
 Do a search for “Bitcoin” and “Satoshi Square” together with the name of your city on Meetup.com, Facebook and Google to find your local Bitcoin communities.